mkejeiri/Events-sourcing/README.md

 - Queueing criteria, determines when should a message be considered unqueued, when one queue has it or when it's been forwarded to at least one remote queue or to all queues
 - notification, when a publisher may need to know when some or all of the subscribers have received a message.

+### Uses for Message Queueing

+- **Decoupling**: introducing a layer between processes, message queues create an implicit interface that both processes implement.
+This allows we to extend and modify these processes independently by simply ensuring that they adhere to the same interface requirements.

+- **redundancy**: Sometimes processes fail when processing data.
+Unless that data is persisted, it's lost forever.
+Queues mitigate this by persisting data until it has been fully processed.
+The put, get, delete paradigm, which many message queues use, requires a process to explicitly indicate that it is finished processing a message before that message is removed from the queue, ensuring that data is kept safe until we are done with it (i.e. message acknowledgements).

+- **Scalability**: message queues decouple the processes, it's easy to scale up the rate which messages are added to the queue or processed simply by adding another process.
+No code needs to be changed, no configurations need to be tweaked.
+Scaling up is as simple as adding more processes to the backend solution.

+- **Resiliency**: when part of the architecture fails, it doesn't need to take the entire system down with it.
+Message queues decouple processes.
+So if an application that is processing messages from the queue fails, messages can still be added to the queue to be processed when the system recovers.
+This ability to accept requests that will be retired or processed at a later date is often the difference between an inconvenienced customer and a frustrated customer.

+- **Delivery guarantees**: The redundancy provided by message queues guarantees a message will be processed eventually so long as a process is reading the queue.
+No matter how many processes are pulling data from the queue, each message will only be processed a single time.
+This is made possible because retrieving a message reserves that message, temporarily removing it from the queue till it has been acknowledged.
+Unless the client specifically states that it is finished with that message, the message will be placed back onto the queue to be processed after a configurable amount of time.

+- **Ordering guarantees**: the order of which a data is processed is important.
+Message queues are inherently ordered and capable of providing guarantees that the data will be processed in a specific order.
+Message queuing such as RabbitMQ guarantee that messages will be processed using a first-in, first-out order.
+So the order in which messages are placed onto a queue is the order in which they'll be retrieved from it.

+- **Buffering**: In any system, there might be components that require different processing times, e.g. it might take less time to upload an image than it does to apply a set of filters to it.
+Message queues help the set tasks operate at peak efficiency by offering a buffering layer.
+The process writing to the queue can write as fast as it is able to instead of being constrained by the readiness of the process reading from the queue.
+This buffering helps control and optimize the speed in which data flows through the system.

+- **asynchronous communication**: sometimes, we don't want only to process a message immediately.
+Message queues enable asynchronous processing, which allows us to put a message onto the queue without processing it immediately, queue up as many messages as we like and then process them at the leisure.

 # II) Events-sourcing